Updated —

 Why it matters

 Inventory cover is the countdown that connects the chokepoint to the checkout.
 A blocked strait does not cause a shortage on day one; it causes a drawdown, and the shortage arrives when the drawdown runs out of room.
 The SPR at a multi-year low, commercial crude below its 5-year range, products on double-digit consecutive draws, and European cover near the IEA threshold are, together, the measure of how much room is left.
+The global picture has a second, largely separate pressure point right now: Ukraine's drone campaign has disabled a claimed 42.74% of Russia's designed oil refining capacity (independent estimates put the functional disruption closer to a third), including Omsk — Russia's single largest refinery — forced offline Jul 6-7, and Russia responded by banning all diesel exports Jul 8-31.
+That tightens the same global product pool the US and Europe draw on, on top of, not instead of, the Hormuz-driven crude story above.
 That is why this page sits alongside the chokepoint transit data and the shortages map: one shows the disruption, one shows the buffer, and one shows where the buffer has already run out.